Rajabhita: Overview

 Note: The full screen map is interesting.
 All places marked on the map are linked and you can easily move on to another page of your choice.
 Enlarge the map to see what else is there – one gets railway links, many more road links and so on.

 Demographics

-According to the 2011 Census of India, Rajabhita had a total population of 239, of which 118 (49%) were males and 121 (51%) were females.
+According to the 2011 Census of India, Rajabhita had a population of 239, including 118 (49%) males and 121 (51%) females.

 Civic administration

 Police station

 Rajabhita police station serves the Sunderpahari CD block.

 Tourism

 Sundar Dam, located nearby, is the largest irrigation project in the district and a beautiful picnic spot.
 The dam built across the Sundar River in 1970-78 is 75 ft high.